hjylewis/babel-plugin-inline-i18n-messages/README.md

 ### `getMessage`

 A build-side module that exports a default function called `getMessage`.
 This function should accept a message key, locale, and default message and return a message.
 This function will be dependent on your localization flow and where you keep your translated messages.
-You'll add the the path to this module as the `getMessageFile` option in the [plugin configuration](#Options).
+You'll add the path to this module as the `getMessageFile` option in the [plugin configuration](#Options).

 Example:
 ```js